intelie/gitbook-drilling/collector/configuration/configuring-an-opcua-source.md

 You should have LiveRig installed on your system, when you build from source you will get a `rpm` at the dist folder that can be used for installation.
 It will install all LiveRig components at `/opt/intelie/liverig` and will add the LiveRig service to the system.
 You may use `systemctl` commands to control the service.
-It will also install the liverig-cli application, which is a CLI based program that allows you to connect to the server and get some information necessary for configuration.
+It will also install the [liverig-cli](../cli.md) application, which is a CLI based program that allows you to connect to the server and get some information necessary for configuration.

 ### Check LiveRig CLI

-`tools/liverig-cli opcua help`
+`liverig-cli opcua help`

 This command should list the available OPC-UA CLI commands.
 Most of them will leave their output at `/opt/intelie/liverig/logs/liverig-cli.log`